termly/apidocs/endpoints/get_websites-banners.md

 ]
 ```

 At least 1 object with an `account_id` must be provided.
-If you would like to retrieve all of the banners for the account omit the `ids` parameter.  if `ids` is sent it must have 1 or more items.
-Once constructed the object must be URL encoded and be the value for the `query` parameter.
+If you would like to retrieve
+all of the banners for the account omit the `ids` parameter.
+If the `ids` field is sent
+it must have 1 or more items.
+Once constructed the object must be URL encoded and be the
+value for the `query` parameter.

 ## Paging